0xSojalSec/HACKING-LLM/README.md

 4. Ask the chatbot to extract the data in any format.
 Select whatever data you want to export or even everything from the webpage.

-5. Watch as CyberScraper 2077 tears through the net, extracting your data faster than you can say "flatline"!
+5. Watch as HACKING-LLM 2077 tears through the net, extracting your data faster than you can say "flatline"!

 ### Scrapeless Branch Usage